“It may be midnight or mid day,

 He’s gon’ stand by what he claims,

 It’s rare that I am able to write and publish a post in the same day.

-I’m one of those people who will push around a Hobby Lobby shopping cart for two (okay, three) hours, slowly deciding if the items are worth the expense, carefully weighing how much I love one item over another.
+I’m one of those people who will push around a Hobby Lobby shopping cart for two (maybe three) hours, slowly deciding if the items are worth the expense, carefully weighing how much I love one item over another.

-I get really excited in Hobby Lobby, to the point that I forget how long I’m there.
+I get really excited in Hobby Lobby to the point that I forget how long I’m there.
 Their rotating weekly sales hypnotize me as I imagine each 50% off item transforming my home into a Pinterest vision board worthy of approval from Joanna Gaines.

 I get excited like that when I’m writing (and talking) or when I have an idea to write about.
 It seems like the ideas constantly overwhelm my mind…like the gum balls falling on Adam Sandler in the movie, Bedtime Stories.

 I try to catch them all by frantically writing or typing notes, but then it takes me forever to decide which ones I will actually share.
 That normally depends on how vulnerable I am willing to be with the world.